sooriravindra/Pebble-Control/README.md

-# pebble_c
+# Pebble Control
-Sample pebble app to establish communication between Pebble and laptop in C
+Pebble app to control PC using the gyro and hardware buttons on the Pebble